bytesbay/web3-token/README.md

 import Web3Token from 'web3-token';

-// getting token from authorization header ... for example
+// getting token from authorization header ... for example const token = req.headers['Authorization']

 const { address, body } = await Web3Token.verify(token);

-// now you can find that user by his address (better to do it case insensitive) req.user = await User.findOne({ address });
+// now you can find that user by his address
+// (better to do it case insensitive) req.user = await User.findOne({ address });
 ```